HIP-1195: Hiero hooks and an application to allowances

 /**

-* The entity index to install the hook at.
+* The id to create the hook at.

 */